emberjs/rfcs/text/1027-ember-data-schema-service.md

 ```

 Typically derivations will represent *highly reusable computations* that apply to lots of fields and resources,
-we discourage using derivations for one-off scenarios: its typically best to move those into components or
+we discourage using derivations for one-off scenarios: it's typically best to move those into components or
 other layers of the program.

 In most situations, derivations should be a calculation you want to conceptually share between the API and the UI,